- Download our Moving to Egypt Guide (PDF)

 Many expats moving to Egypt do so for work, with Cairo being the country's most popular city for expats.
-A lot of the companies or schools that host expats will supply accommodation in Egypt or have an allowance as part of the agreed salary.
-This is an important point to negotiate into a contract if it is not already included.
+Some of the companies or schools that host expats will supply accommodation in Egypt or provide an allowance as part of the agreed salary.
+This is something to consider negotiating into a contract if it is not already included.

 Types of accommodation in Egypt

 Expats tend to earn higher salaries than the local community, and hence live in more affluent areas.
-In these areas, one can expect a wide range of amenities, offices, universities, government institutions, embassies, sporting facilities and retail stores.
+In these areas, one can expect a wide range of amenities.

 Finding accommodation in Egypt

 Egypt is a word-of-mouth society.
-A recommendation goes a long way and it is the best way to find a good service provider.
-The many expat forums and blogs on the internet make it easy to get advice before expats even move to Egypt.
+A recommendation goes a long way and is the best way to find a good service provider.
+The many expat forums and blogs on the internet make it easy to get advice before even moving to Egypt.

-Real estate agents vary in their resourcefulness and ability.
+Real-estate agents vary in their resourcefulness and ability.
 The companies with the most employees are not necessarily the best or the most reliable.
-Ask around within the expat community for a few names and numbers of agents that have proved to be responsible and professional and stick to those.
+We recommend expats ask around within the expat community for a few names and numbers of agents that have proved to be responsible and professional and stick to those.
 This can also help to avoid companies that are known to rip off expats.